JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Visible.rst

 Visualized Objects
 ==================

-.. class:: Display.Visible.Visible
+.. class:: display.visible.Visible

-Instances of this class map a :class:`network object <Network.Object.Object>` (neurion, region, etc.) to a specific :class:`display <Display.Display.Display>`.
+Instances of this class map a :class:`network object <network.object.Object>` (neurion, region, etc.) to a specific :class:`display <display.display.Display>`.
 They capture all of the attributes needed to render the object.

 You should never create an instance of this class directly.
-Instead use the value returned by calling :meth:`visualizeObject() <Display.Display.Display.visualizeObject>` on a display.
+Instead use the value returned by calling :meth:`visualizeObject() <display.display.Display.visualizeObject>` on a display.
 If you want to have a purely visual object that does not represent any object in the biological network then pass None to visualizeObject().

 .. _geometry: